dalong0514/readnotes/20190102原文复制/2019039The-Art-of-Insight-in-Science-and-Engineering/2019039The-Art-of-Insight-in-Science-and-Engineering0501.md

 5.1.2 Counting dimensionless groups

-Finding the circular acceleration required finding all possible dimensionless groups and showing that all groups could be constructed from one group—say, 𝑎𝑟/𝑣2.
+Finding the circular acceleration required finding all possible dimensionless groups and showing that all groups could be constructed from one group — say, 𝑎𝑟/𝑣2.
 That reasoning followed a chain of constraints: To get rid of the time, the dimensionless group had to contain the quotient 𝑎/𝑣2; to get rid of the length, the quotient needed to be multiplied by the correct power of 𝑟.

 For each problem, do we have to construct a similar chain of reasoning in order to count the dimensionless groups?